leonmavr/dots/README.md

 ## Notes regarding packages
 * `light` and `acpilight` conflict, meaning that they use the same rules file.
-For example, if `light` is installed and you try to install `acpilight`.
+For example, if `light` is installed and you try to install `acpilight` the following error is shown.
 If you have both of them, they also break the update (`pacman -Syu`).
 ```
 acpilight: /usr/lib/udev/rules.d/90-backlight.rules exists in filesystem (owned by light)
 ```